GalvanizeOpenSource/Learn-To-Code-JavaScript/README.md

 <button class="button" onclick="compare(userChoice, computerChoice);">LETS PLAY RPS!</button>
 ```

-###6.
-The customer has some requests
+### Play around in the sandbox some more!

-- "I want to play the game again, make a button I can press to play again!"
+- "I want to play the game again.
+Make a button I can press to play again!"

-- "When I win I want the game to congratulate me by name!"
+- "When I win, I want the game to congratulate me by my name!"

-- "I don't ever want to loose, make it so I always win."
+- "I don't ever want to lose.
+Make it so I always win."

-###9.
-Save, Commit, Push!
-Save your changes, make a commit and push your local changes to github!
+- "I want the JavaScript code to work on other HTML files.
+How do I do this?"

+About the Authors

+Graham McBain is a graduate of the 3rd cohort of the Galvanzie Full Stack Program and now Evangelist for Galvanize based in the Colorado area.
+Graham believes that programming is more accessible than people think and is passionate about showing people the path to becoming a developer.

+Lee Ngo is an evangelist for Galvanize based in Seattle.
+Previously he worked for UP Global (now Techstars) and founded his own ed-tech company in Pittsburgh, PA.
+Lee believes in learning by doing, engaging and sharing, and he teaches code through a combination of visual communication, teamwork, and project-oriented learning.

+You can email him at lee.ngo@galvanize.com for any further questions.